Kongduino/RAK4631_Blowfish/README.md

 const PROGMEM DWORD bf_S[4][256] = {
 ```

 That's about it.
-The rest of the code will work unchanged on:
+The rest of the code will work unchanged on (tested with boards I own):

 * ESP32
 * Arduino Uno
 * Arduino Mega
+* BastWAN / RAK4260 (ATSAMR34J18B)